solliancenet/Databricks-Labs/Setup/Environment-Setup.md

 **Note:** This section only applies if you are skipping Lab 1 (using the `-skipLab1` switch)

-For each cluster, the script takes care of creating a new storage account, creating the default container in it and copying the sample data into that container.
-After the copy has completed, your clusters will contain a copy of the retaildata files underneath the path /retaildata in the default storage container for the cluster.

-For each cluster, the script takes care of creating a new storage account, creating the default container in it and copying the sample data into that container.
-After the copy has completed, your clusters will contain a copy of the retaildata files underneath the path /retaildata in the default storage container for the cluster.
+For each Azure Databricks workspace, the script takes care of creating a new storage account, creating the default container in it and copying the sample data into that container.
+After the copy has completed, your workspaces will have access to a copy of the retaildata files underneath the path /retaildata in the storage container created for the workspace.

 The retaildata source files are currently available at the following location, accessed with a SAS token.